Ellie Goulding: 2020–2021: Return and Brightest Blue

-2022–present: Higher Than Heaven
+2022–2023: Higher Than Heaven and "Miracle"

 On 19 June 2022, Goulding performed at Rock in Rio in Lisbon, Portugal.
 After the concert, she announced that she would be releasing new music in July.
 The following day, she blacked out all her social media profiles.
 Back in July 2021, during an interview with Joe Wicks, she described the forthcoming album as "a dance record.
 It's electronic pop, a dance thing from outer space".
 On 4 July 2022, she announced the release of "Easy Lover" featuring Big Sean, which was released on 15 July.
 The single did not enter the UK Singles Top 100, but peaked at number 31 on the UK Singles Downloads Chart Top 100.
 It was followed by "All by Myself", a collaboration between Goulding and producers Alok and Sigala, on 7 October.
-Goulding released the single "Let It Die" along with its video on 19 October and announced the same day that her fifth studio album Higher Than Heaven would be released on 3 February 2023.
+Goulding released the single "Let It Die" along with its video on 19 October and announced the same day that her fifth studio album, Higher Than Heaven, would be released on 3 February 2023.
+It was delayed multiple times and released on 7 April 2023.

+On 10 March Goulding released her third collaboration with Harris, "Miracle" which was met with both commercial and critical success, it marked Goulding's comeback to the singles chart, especially in the United Kingdom, where it debuted at number three, and eventually went to top the UK Singles Chart, becoming Goulding fourth chart-topper.
+In its second week at number one, Goulding's album Higher Than Heaven also topped the UK Albums Chart, marking the first time Goulding simultaneously had a number-one single and album in her career.
+The album became Goulding's fourth chart-topper effort, tying her with Adele as the British female acts with most number one albums in history.
+Meanwhile, "Miracle" stayed atop the chart for eight non-consecutive weeks, becoming Goulding's longest-running number-one to date.
+With "Miracle", Goulding earned her second Grammy nomination for Best Pop Dance Recording, and a Brit Award nomination for Song of the Year.
+As of 26 July 2024 the single is certified two-time platinum by the BPI.

+On 22 March 2023, Goulding released the single "By the End of the Night".
+On 3 May Goulding was presented by the British Phonographic Industry with the prestigious BRIT Billion Award.

+On 14 September, Goulding released the single "Somebody", in collaboration with TSHA and Gregory Porter.
+On 13 October, Goulding joined Japanese musician Yoshiki on stage at Royal Albert Hall to perform a classical version of "Love Me Like You Do".